 Prior to taking office, Assembly Member Heastie was employed as a budget analyst in the New York City Comptroller’s office where he researched, prepared and authored reports on the City’s spending patterns.
 This experience in budget analysis is one of the strongest skills Assemblyman Heastie brings to the New York State Legislature.

 Assemblyman Heastie is second to none when it comes to his ability to evaluate numbers.
-This skill was learned at the State University of New York at Stony Brook where he earned a Bachelor of Science degree in applied Mathematics and Statistics and an MBA in Finance from the Bernard M. Baruch College (CUNY).
+This skill was learned at Stony Brook University, where he earned a Bachelor of Science degree in applied Mathematics and Statistics and an MBA in Finance from the Bernard M. Baruch College (CUNY).
 Even as a child growing up in the New York City Public school system, he has always had a love for math.

 Assemblyman Heastie continues his community involvement as a member of the Williams Bridge Branch NAACP, National Council of Negro Women and Grace Baptist Church.
 His involvement is not just limited to memberships though.
 On any given weekend, you will find him making his rounds to support block parties and street fairs, giving monetary donations and helping out whatever he can.